 Originally built in 1904 and remains as today’s 3rd oldest Aquarium in the world, the Waikiki Aquarium still attracts big crowds everyday–both local and visitors.

-How's this for Honolulu attractions...the aquarium hosts an impressive 3,500 species of Hawaiian marine life and fish, including monk seals, octopus, squid, reef sharks, jelly fish, crabs, and hundreds of colorful reef fish.
+How's this for Honolulu attractions...the aquarium hosts an impressive 3,500 species of Hawaiian marine life and fish, including monk seals, octopus, squid, reef sharks, jellyfish, crabs, sea horses, and hundreds of colorful reef fish.

 Aquarium is located across from Kapiolani Park next door to